One of the most important elements of effective digital marketing is understanding your customer personas.

 A key part of those personas (or personae, if you prefer) is what's known as pain points.

-We'll look at what they are, how they're especially relevant during the global pandemic we're facing, and how to avoid one of the biggest mistakes people make when dealing with pain points.
+We'll look at what they are, how they're especially relevant during times of upheaval, and how to avoid one of the biggest mistakes people make when dealing with pain points.

 What are pain points?

 In the simplest terms, pain points are specific problems that your prospective customers are experiencing.
 But they're deeper than that - it's not just the problem itself that makes a pain point, it's the impact it has on the person or business experiencing it.